Saint of the Day for October 6

 He had a dream of living in solitude and prayer, and persuaded a few friends to join him in a hermitage.
 After a while he felt the place unsuitable and through a friend, was given some land which was to become famous for his foundation “in the Chartreuse”–from which comes the word Carthusians.
 The climate, desert, mountainous terrain, and inaccessibility guaranteed silence, poverty, and small numbers.

 Bruno and his friends built an oratory with small individual cells at a distance from each other.
 They met for Matins and Vespers each day and spent the rest of the time in solitude, eating together only on great feasts.
 Their chief work was copying manuscripts.

-The pope, hearing of Bruno’s holiness, called for his assistance in Rome.
-When the pope had to flee Rome, Bruno pulled up stakes again, and spent his last years (after refusing a bishopric) in the wilderness of Calabria.
+Hearing of Bruno’s holiness, the pope called for his assistance in Rome.
+When the pope had to flee Rome, Bruno pulled up stakes again, and after refusing a bishopric, spent his last years in the wilderness of Calabria.

 Bruno was never formally canonized, because the Carthusians were averse to all occasions of publicity.
 However, Pope Clement X extended his feast to the whole Church in 1674.